Parliament of South Australia: Responsible government

 This Constitution Act provided for a bicameral parliament with full authority to enact laws, apart from a few Acts requiring the monarch's personal Royal Assent.
 The 18-member Legislative Council was elected by property owners only, while the 36-member House of Assembly was elected by a full male franchise.
 The Act also provided for a system of responsible government, where the members of the executive branch must sit in parliament and, by convention, can only remain in office while they hold the confidence of a majority of the members of the House of Assembly.
 It was the first Constitution in the Australian colonies to provide "manhood" suffrage.
 The adoption of the "one man, one vote" principle also removed the ability of voters to vote in any electorate in which they owned property.
 The Act also defined the rules of tenure for the parliamentarians.

 Later in 1856, in preparation for responsible government, the old Legislative Council passed an Electoral Act providing for the secret ballot system of voting to be used for the new parliament, also known as the Australian Ballot.

 The first bicameral parliament of South Australia was elected on 9 March 1857, with Boyle Travers Finniss as the inaugural Premier of South Australia responsible to parliament.
-The parliament first sat on April 22, 1857.
+The parliament first sat on 22 April 1857.

 Until 1887, membership of parliament was an unpaid position as members were expected to be able to support themselves through other means.
 This changed with the passage of the Payment of Members Act 1887 that set an annual salary of 200 pounds for members of both Houses who were not ministers.
-This rate has subsequently continued to evolve with the rate now set by an indepenent renumeration tribunal.
+This rate has subsequently continued to evolve with the rate now set by an independent remuneration tribunal.

 In 1889, the House of Assembly moved out of the original Parliament House and took up residence in a new building constructed next door.
 Due to costs, this "New Parliament House" would remain unfinished for 50 years while the Legislative Council continued to be housed in the original Parliament House.

 Women gained the right to vote and stand for election in 1895, taking effect at the 1896 election.
 Once passed, South Australia become the fourth state in the world to give women the vote and the first to give women the right to be elected to parliament.